Liiesl/ManhwaOCR/README.md

 ## Notes

-- Ensure that all images in the selected folder are in supported formats (e.g., PNG, JPG, JPEG).
+- **Images Files:** Ensure that all images in the selected folder are in supported formats (e.g., PNG, JPG, JPEG).
-- The tool groups and merges text regions that are close to each other to improve readability.
+- **Explore Settings** to finds a lot of configurable for the app.
-- OCR processing may take some time depending on the number of images and their sizes.
+- **OCR processing** may take some time depending on the number of images and their sizes.
+- **Environment Compatibility:** Ensure your Python environment meets the minimum requirements for this tool.
+- **Logs and Debugging:** If you're still facing issues, enable debug logging (if available) to gather more information about the problem.
+- **Community Support:** For unresolved issues, feel free to open an issue on the repository.
+Include detailed steps to reproduce the problem, along with any relevant logs or screenshots.

 ---

 ## Contributing

 Feel free to contribute to this project by submitting pull requests or opening issues in the repository.

+Package distributor are needed. if you're proficient in the field please leave comment in discussion.

 ---